jchen10500/opa/docs/content/schemas.md

 ```
 Because the properties `kind`, `version`, and `accessNum` are all under the `allOf` keyword, the resulting schema that the given data must be validated against will contain the types contained in these properties children (string and integer).

+### Supporting JSON Schema generic keywords

+JSON Schema also provides generic keywords such as `enum` to restrict a set of values for a field.
+These values can range in their types as long as `type` is not declared in the same scope.
+The type checker can inform the system of a match error if value to a rule should only be enumerated over certain values.

+For instance, consider

 ## Limitations

 Currently this feature admits schemas written in JSON Schema but does not support every feature available in this format.